 AK: Were there any challenges in photographing the families and gardens such as language barriers with the individuals tending the gardens?

 AL: I instantly connected with this family.
 The mother gave me a bracelet the first day I met her.
 The challenge was creating relationships with more families.
 Now that I’m working within this neighborhood on a community art project people have opened up to me.
 Their was and still is a language barrier but this has allowed me to really see the common points that make us all human.

-AK: Have these gardeners taught you anything about the differences or similarities in gardening back in Bengal versus gardening in Detroit?
-How did these gardeners adjust to gardening with changes in climate and growing seasons?
+AK: Have these gardeners taught you anything about the differences or similarities in gardening back in Bangladesh versus gardening in Detroit?
+How did these gardeners adjust to changes in climate and growing seasons?

 AL: Back in Bangladesh they use every square foot for growing.
 I love how they have adapted to their backyards and the climate.
 They start growing food in their homes before transplanting outside.

 AK: Why do you think this is an important subject to photograph and a worthwhile story to tell?

 AL: So many stories within Detroit have been about urban gardening but I haven’t seen one that focuses on this growing community.
 I wanted to share this neighborhood’s story that has been going on for over 10 years.
 I want people to see the strong sense of community and self-sustainability that these families practice.
 I think these practices can help inspire other Detroiters and Americans.

 AK: Is there anything else that you have learned in regards to gardening during your work on this series that you may not have known prior to creating these photographs?